Chris Bush (playwright): Political views

 Despite lampooning him on stage, Bush described Tony Blair as "a decent man who made some bad decisions", and stated that she had "come to ridicule beautiful Blair not vilify him".
 Some have argued that Bush is not critical enough of New Labour.
 Writing in The Daily Telegraph, Dominic Cavendish claimed that "the country is angrier than [Tony, The Blair Musical] allows".
 Contrarily, Paul Lowman of The Press (York) has praised Bush's even-handedness, stating that her greatest strength is her ability to "camouflage complex issues in a vastly entertaining, glossy, media friendly package".

 Bush has stated that she is proud of her British heritage, and is a supporter of immigration to the country.
 On a 2009 episode of Come Dine with Me she stated that "what makes [her] really proud of Britain [is] the number of people who want to be here".

 Bush champions the Koala and is a frequent donor to the Australian Koala Foundation.

-Trivia
+Popular culture

 In November 2009, Bush appeared on an episode of the Channel 4 reality television programme Come Dine with Me.
 Bush placed joint first and received £500 of the £1000 prize, which according to her equated to a "year's wages in the theatre".